-The European Foundation for Support of Culture and the Moscow concert hall “Zaryadye”, with the support of the Embassy of the Republic of Malta in Moscow and with the participation of the Association for Support of Cultural Initiatives present an opera evening with the world-renowned tenor Joseph Calleja to be held in Zaryadye Grand Concert Hall in Moscow (Russia).
+The European Foundation for Support of Culture and the Moscow concert hall “Zaryadye”, with the support of the Embassy of the Republic of Malta in Moscow and with the participation of the Association for Support of Cultural Initiatives present a concert of the Maltese Philharmonic Orchestra with the world-renowned tenor Joseph Calleja to be held in Zaryadye Grand Concert Hall in Moscow (Russia).

 The Moscow concert hall “Zaryadye” built in Zaryadye Park close to the Kremlin walls is the most high-profile cultural project of late.
 The concert hall was open in 2018, it has four storeys, two underground storeys, two halls (the Grand one and the Small one), a concert organ, 12 greenrooms (rehearsal rooms, dressing rooms, and premium greenrooms) and an extensive collection of musical instruments.

 On November 21, Zaryadye Concert hall will welcome one of the world’s most sought-after lyrical tenors, Metropolitan Opera principal Joseph Calleja.